cocoon2wong/Project-Jocker/README.md

 The codes are developed with python 3.9.
 Additional packages used are included in the `requirements.txt` file.
-We recommend installing the above versions of the python packages in a virtual environment (like the `conda` environment), otherwise there *COULD* be other problems due to the package version conflicts.
+We recommend installing python packages in a virtual environment (like the `conda` environment).
+Otherwise, there *COULD* be other problems due to the package version conflicts.

 Run the following command to install the required packages in your python environment:

 ```bash
 pip install -r requirements.txt